El Paso Wrongful Death Lawyers

 - Defective products or drugs that caused the user to suffer death

-There is a statute of limitation on wrongful death claims—this means you have 2 years to file a wrongful death claim from the day of death before it is too late to file.
-Contact an El Paso wrongful death attorney to determine if you can still file: (888) 493-1629.
+There is a statute of limitations on these cases—this means you have two years to file a wrongful death claim before it is too late to file.
+Contact an El Paso wrongful death attorney to determine if you can still file.

-The damages you may be able to claim are:
+In Texas, you may be able to claim the following damages: